-Your baby’s doctors and nurses will try to balance how much oxygen your baby needs.
-If you have questions about the risks and benefits of oxygen for your baby, discuss these with your doctor.
+Your baby's health care providers will try to balance how much oxygen your baby needs.
+If you have questions about the risks and benefits of oxygen for your baby, discuss these with your baby's doctor.

 WHAT ARE THE RISKS OF OXYGEN DELIVERY SYSTEMS?